Simply put, a paediatrician (spelt pediatrician in North America) is a medical doctor who treats infants, children and young people.

-General paediatricians in Australia see a broad range of presentations.
-Paediatricians can subspecialise in the same areas as physicians who treat adults, as well as in some areas that are strictly paediatric such as perinatology, developmental and behavioural paediatrics.
+Paediatricians can also subspecialise and see children and young people with specific health problems in the same areas as physicians who treat adults (such as paediatric neurology, paediatric cardiology and paediatric gastroenterology), as well as in areas that are strictly paediatric such as neonatology (perinatology), developmental and behavioural paediatrics and adolescent medicine.

 Paediatricians can play a role in preventative medicine, population health, health management and many other areas.
 They are researchers and teachers.

-As a Doctor of Medicine (MD) student at the University of Sydney, you can take advantage of opportunities during the course to familiarise yourself with the scope and detail of the work of paediatricians.
+As a MD student at the University of Sydney, you can take advantage of opportunities during the course to familiarise yourself with the scope and detail of the work of paediatricians.

 Outside your studies you can gain further experience and exposure to paediatrics by undertaking:

 Even if you spend only a week with someone as a supervisor, it may be appropriate to remain in touch with them to, for example, be aware of research opportunities, discuss career options or learn about how best to secure a training position.

 You may have undertaken previous study or have a prior career relevant to paediatrics, such as allied health or psychology.

 If you are applying for a paediatric training position, be sure to highlight those occasions during your medical course where you arranged additional paediatric training or clinical experience.

-Training programs to become a paediatrician vary from country to country and slightly between states of Australia.
-In Australia, junior doctors first complete general prevocational training of one or two years before becoming a Basic Trainee of the Royal Australasian College of Physicians (RACP).
+After completing the medical degree junior doctors first complete general prevocational training of one or two years before becoming a Basic Trainee of the Royal Australasian College of Physicians (RACP).

 Assessments occur throughout training with major written and clinical examinations held in the third year of Basic Training at the earliest.